“A picture is worth a thousand words” goes the popular saying.

 2. Design thumbnails that reinforce your videos’ titles – make sure that together they tell a cohesive story

-When a thumbnail accurately portrays what’s being said in the title, they work together to create a more inviting offer for those people that would be interested in what you have to offer and weed out the people who aren’t.
+When a YouTube thumbnail accurately portrays what’s being said in the title, they work together to create a more inviting offer for those people that would be interested in what you have to offer and weed out the people who aren’t.

 But I want as many views as possible on my videos